AR20-4/AR20-4/README.md

 ![2024readmegithub](https://github.com/AR20-4/AR20-4/assets/52646703/c91b7051-e75a-44d6-b94e-9a6aa1c5da9f)

 ---
 ### Hello!
-Rachel here 👋
+Nice to meet you, I am Rachel 👋

 I am a Full-stack Web Developer who is looking for a job in tech.
 I have many skills including a background in cultural anthropology which helps my Design Thinking Skills for excellent User Experience.
-I also have a background in graphic design so I can create impactful UI   :wink:
+I also have a background in Graphic Design so I know how to create an impactful UI   :wink:

 - 😄 Pronouns: She/Her
 - 🔭 I’m currently working on mastering Javascript